Jobs & Internships at CIP

 - Win Without War, Arms & Security Intern

-We are seeking a dynamic intern to join the team for the spring semester.
-The FTC intern will work out of CIP's office in Washington, D.C. and contribute to a variety of projects from blog posts to preparations for conferences.
+We are seeking a dynamic graduate intern to join the team this summer.
+The FTC intern will work out of the secretariat in Washington, D.C. and contribute to a variety of projects from research projects to blog posts to intelligence gathering.

-As an intern at the Financial Transparency Coalition, you will gain unique insight into how development organizations from around the world come together to advocate for social change.
+As a graduate intern at the Financial Transparency Coalition, you will gain unique insight into how international development organizations advocate for social change around the world.
 You will learn about the impact of illicit financial flows on developing countries, and you will also gain well-rounded experience working for an international non-governmental organization (INGO).

 - Contribute to short-term research projects on illicit financial flows out of developing countries and the Coalition's role in the movement to stem them